WebAssembly/spec/proposals/gc/MVP.md

   - Note: mutable fields are *not* subtypes of immutable ones, so `const` really means constant, not read-only

+##### Type Definitions

+Subtyping is not defined on type definitions.

 ### Runtime

 #### Runtime Types

-* Runtime types (RTTs) are explicit values representing concrete types at runtime; a value of type `rtt <n>? <typeidx>` is a dynamic representative of the static type `<typeidx>`.
+* Runtime types (RTTs) are explicit values representing concrete types at runtime; a value of type `rtt <typeidx>` is a dynamic representative of the static type `<typeidx>`.

 * All RTTs are explicitly created and all operations involving dynamic type information (like casts) operate on explicit RTT operands.
 This allows maximum flexibility and custom choices wrt which RTTs to represent a source type.

-* There is a runtime subtyping hierarchy on RTTs; creating an RTT allows providing a *parent type* in the form of an existing RTT.

-* An RTT value r1 is *equal* to another RTT value r2 iff they both represent the same static type and either of the following holds:
+* An RTT value r1 is *equal* to another RTT value r2 iff they both represent the same static type.
-  - r1 and r2 both have no parents, or
-  - r1 and r2 both have equal RTT values as parents.

-* An RTT value r1 is a *sub-RTT* of another RTT value r2 iff either of the following holds:
+* An RTT value r1 is a *subtype* of another RTT value r2 iff they represent static types that are in a respective subtype relation.
-  - r1 and r2 are equal RTT values, or
-  - r1 has a parent that is a sub-RTT of r2.

-* The count `<n>` in the static type of an RTT value, if present, denotes the length of the supertype chain, i.e., its "inheritance depth" of _concrete types_ (not counting abstract supertypes like `dataref` or `anyref`, which are always at the top of the hierarchy).
-If this information is present, it enables more efficient implementation of runtime casts in an engine; if it is absent (e.g., to abstract the depth of a subtype graph), then the engine has to read it from the dynamic RTT value.

-* Validation requires that each RTT's parent type is a representative of a static supertype; runtime subtyping hence is a sub-relation of static subtyping (a graph with fewer nodes and edges).

-* At the same time, runtime subtyping forms a linear hierarchy such that the relation can be checked efficiently using standard implementation techniques (the runtime subtype hierarchy is a tree-shaped graph).

 Note: RTT values correspond to type descriptors or "shape" objects as they exist in various engines.
 RTT equality can be implemented as a single pointer test by memoising RTT values.
-More interestingly, runtime casts along the hierachy encoded in these values can be implemented in an engine efficiently by using well-known techniques such as including a vector of its (direct and indirect) super-RTTs in each RTT value (with itself as the last entry).
-The value `<n>` then denotes the length of this vector.
+More interestingly, runtime casts along the hierarchy encoded in these values can be implemented in an engine efficiently by using well-known techniques such as including a vector of its (direct and indirect) super-RTTs in each RTT value (with itself as the last entry).
 A subtype check between two RTT values can be implemented as follows using such a representation.
+Assume RTT value v1 has static type `(rtt $t1)` and v2 has type `(rtt $t2)`.
+Let `n1` and `n2` be the lengths of the respective supertype vectors.
-Assume RTT value v1 has static type `(rtt n1? $t1)` and v2 has type `(rtt n2? $t2)`.
-To check whether v1 denotes a sub-RTT of v2, first verify that `n1 >= n2` -- if both `n1` and `n2` are known statically, this can be performed at compile time; if either is not statically known, it has to be read from the respective RTT value dynamically, and `n1 >= n2` becomes a dynamic check.
+To check whether v1 denotes a subtype RTT of v2, first verify that `n1 >= n2` --
+if both `n1` and `n2` are known statically, this can be performed at compile time;
+if either is not statically known (`$t1` and `n1` are typically unknown during a cast), it has to be read from the respective RTT value dynamically, and `n1 >= n2` becomes a dynamic check.
 Then compare v2 to the n2-th entry in v1's supertype vector.
-If they are equal, v1 is a sub-RTT.
+If they are equal, v1 is a subtype RTT.
 In the case of actual casts, the static type of RTT v1 (obtained from the value to cast) is not known at compile time, so `n1` is dynamic as well.
 (Note that `$t1` and `$t2` are not relevant for the dynamic semantics, but merely for validation.)

+Note: This assumes that there is at most one supertype.
+For hierarchies with multiple supertypes, more complex tests would be necessary.

 Example: Consider three types and corresponding RTTs:
 ```
 (type $A (struct))
-(type $B (struct (field i32)))
+(type $B (sub $A (struct (field i32))))
-(type $C (struct (field i32 i64)))
+(type $C (sub $B (struct (field i32 i64))))

 (global $rttA (rtt 0 $A) (rtt.canon $A))
-(global $rttB (rtt 1 $B) (rtt.sub $B (global.get $rttA)))
+(global $rttB (rtt 1 $B) (rtt.canon $B))
-(global $rttC (rtt 2 $C) (rtt.sub $C (global.get $rttB)))
+(global $rttC (rtt 2 $C) (rtt.canon $C))
 ```
 Here, `$rttA` would carry supertype vector `[$rttA]`, `$rttB` has `[$rttA, $rttB]`, and `$rttC` has `[$rttA, $rttB, $rttC]`.